Medical and Elective Fertility Preservation for Women

 - Egg freezing

-- Storing of the eggs.
+- and then storing of the eggs.

 This way you can use them to have children in the future.